ZHZisZZ/dllm-trainer/dllm/eval/README.md

 export PYTHONPATH=.:$PYTHONPATH
 ```

+> [!NOTE]
-These paths tell the evaluation framework where to locate model checkpoints and datasets, and where to cache evaluation results for lm-eval.
+> These paths tell the evaluation framework where to locate model checkpoints and datasets, and where to cache evaluation results for lm-eval.

 ### Dependencies